kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 ([ref](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-restarts))
-and the naming of the `CrashLoopBackOff` state itself implies that it is a remedy for a container not exiting as intended, but the restart delay decay curve is applied to all containers whose `restartPolicy = Always`.
-On the canonical tracking issue for this problem, a significant number of requests focus on how an exponential decay curve is inappropriate for workloads completing as expected, and unnecessarily delays workloads from being rescheduled.
+and the naming of the `CrashLoopBackOff` state itself implies that it is a remedy for a container not exiting as intended, but the restart delay decay curve is applied to even successful pods if their `restartPolicy = Always`.
+On the canonical tracking issue for this problem, a significant number of requests focus on how an exponential decay curve is inappropriate for workloads completing as expected, and unnecessarily delays healthy workloads from being rescheduled.

 This KEP intends to vastly simplify and cut down on the restart delays for